 Birds: Spot Billed Pelican, White Pelican, Black-necked Stork, Wooly-necked Stork, Mallard, Pallas’s Fishing Eagle, Greater Adjutant Stork, Lesser Adjutant Stork, Brahminy Duck, Pintail Duck, Bengal Florican

-The Orang National Park has been categorized into several sections, depending on the topology of that particular section.
-The sections are- Eastern Himalayan Moist Deciduous Forest, Degraded Grassland, Water Body, Eastern Wet Alluvial Grassland, Eastern Seasonal Swamp Forest, Savannah Grasslands, Moist Sandry Area and Dry Sandy Area.
+According to each section’s topology, the Orang National Park has been divided into a number of categories. the Eastern Himalayan Moist Deciduous Forest, the Degraded Grassland, the Water Body, the Eastern Wet Alluvial Grassland, the Eastern Seasonal Swamp Forest, the Savannah Grasslands, the Moist Sandry Area, and the Dry Sandy Area.

 Orang National Park doesn’t just have a thriving flora and fauna on land, but the avifauna population is rich as well, with more than 220 species to call its own.
 The river is also home to the adorable and rare Ganges Dolphin.
 You might observe many migratory birds, predators, water birds, scavengers, and game birds in the park.